CMU-Humanoids/skin-temp/README.md

 ## Dataset

-TThe 'Data' folder contains a dataset of 28 subjects we collected for our study.
+The 'Data' folder contains a dataset of 28 subjects we collected for our study.
 TBD

 ## Running the script